TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Derivations

 where $D(q)$ denotes a diagonal matrix with the entries of $\probs$ on the diagonal.

 Crucially, for practical purposes, we never need to explicitly materialize the matrices in the partial derivatives.
-The resulting backward introduces negligible computational and memory overhead and, in the non-sparsified case, can be written in less than 10 lines of python code.
+The resulting backward introduces negligible computational and memory overhead and. \autoref{lst:dual} shows that, in the non-sparsified case, the backward can be written in less than ten lines of python code.